CHEO Research Institute leading the way with precision child and youth mental health initiative

 Precision child and youth mental health is a growing field that focuses on data about each patient’s unique genetic, biomarker, environmental, and lifestyle characteristics.

-“In my entire career, I have never been more excited about the potential to transform child and youth mental health care than I am right now,” said Dr. Kathi Pajer, Medical Director of the CHEO PCYMH initiative and Senior Scientist at the CHEO Reseach Institute.
+“In my entire career, I have never been more excited about the potential to transform child and youth mental health care than I am right now,” said Dr. Kathi Pajer, Medical Director of the CHEO PCYMH initiative and Senior Scientist at the CHEO Research Institute.
 “The technological advancements and innovative use of data and artificial intelligence in research and clinical transformation is unlike anything I have been a part of.
 As the demand for child and youth mental health services skyrocket and waitlists continue to grow, we need to find better ways to get to the root of the issue a child is experiencing, so we can provide tailored care that will help them get better sooner and more effectively.
 Discoveries in precision child and youth mental health will get us there.”

 CHEO is actively building and strengthening its data and artificial intelligence (AI) infrastructure to enable research discoveries and clinical transformation.
 In the past year alone, the CHEO Research Institute has doubled its informatics team, adding AI data scientists, informatics and technical Analysts and additional high-performance computing capacity.
 Through these investments, CHEO is working to implement new ways to leverage its rich datasets to make groundbreaking discoveries in precision child and youth mental health and other areas, such as rare diseases.